 Replacement projects are expensive, but the investment in our community's health and future is worth it.
-And KUB's water is still a great value at about one-half cent per gallon.
+And KUB's water is still a great value at less than a penny per gallon.

 I hope you find this Water Quality Report useful.
 We want you to be confident you'll get a reliable supply of safe water every time you turn on your tap.
 If you have questions, please call KUB at 524-2911.